Rarkness/Obesity-Levels-and-Public-Health/README.md

 ![confusion matrix](images/Obesity_estimation_confusion_matrix_results.png)

-**Overall Analysis of these plots:**
+**Overall Analysis of the confusion matrix plots:**
-- Both models show strong performance in correctly classifying most instances, particularly for Classes 2, 3, and 4.
+- Both models show strong performance in correctly classifying most instances, particularly for Classes.
 - The Random Forest model generally has fewer misclassifications compared to the SVM model, indicating slightly better performance.

 **ROC Curve Analysis:** The Receiver Operating Characteristic (ROC) curves are generated for each class in a multi-class setting.
 By binarizing the labels, the ROC curves and Area Under the Curve (AUC) scores are computed for each class and a macro-average.
 These curves provide a visual representation of the models' ability to distinguish between different obesity levels, highlighting their discriminative power.